 Many times, the Guild of Jewish Folk Craftsmen introduce the names of new artists and artisans.
 When a new member appears in our guild, the member gets a chance for a solo exhibition in our known venue, which is Kings Bay Library.
 And this time – this is a young artist, Alexander Portnyagin.
-The theme is his drawings is nice and easy to percept.
+The theme of his drawings is nice and easy to percept.
 Just cityscapes and some of the remarkable moments of his life.
 However, he draws it in a very certain and colorful manner, displaying the places seen my millions in a very colorful way.
 That’s a gen of his drawings.

 The pictures drawn by Alex, depict the most known places in the most fabulous cities of the world.
-For example – the panorama of the Old Town in Prague, Windsor Castle near London, picturesque town of Italy with its uniqueness, everyone’s favorite Venice, ever-changing New York, and many more.
+For example – Windsor Castle near London, picturesque town of Italy with its uniqueness, everyone’s favorite Venice, ever-changing New York, and many more.
 Alex also draws more ordinary places like parks, streets, markets, etc. Look how he chooses colors to draw something.
 Seems like it’s his main tool.
 For example, look how contrast does one of avenue in New York looks.
 On a foreground we see gloomy brownstone buildings, on a background dark grey skyscraper.
 It’s dusk, but the street is full of orange lights from car’s headlights, from streetlights, and pay attention to some blue spots over the roofs of buildings.
 Maybe he means the snow by it.
 Look how colorful is Chinese market.
 And the most amazing things is that Alex draws everything from reality.
 Unlike other artists he does not invent the objects of drawings by himself.
 He draws life as it is, just bringing more contrast.
 It’s impossible to depict all of his paintings in words.
 How beautifully orange are the sunsets, how green are the parks and fields, how blue are the lakes and seas.
 Just come and see.

 As Nina Tsypina, the curator of the expo pointed “..Even though Alex in young, and kind of new artist (he started to draw two years ago) he chose watercolor…”.
 As expert member of the guild she states that “…this is tough genre of drawing unlike acrylics.
 He has very intuitive and very creative approach both in choosing what to draw and in drawing …” He doesn’t plan anything, he finds what to draw from photos, and from own memories.
 Many of his paintings are Italian based.
 Why, because he visited Italy a few times, and felt the taste of that country.